-The Rock Creek, Falcon, Divide, and Castile properties are located in the Tuscarora Mountains, near the historic Tuscarora mining town and just north of the prominent Carlin-trend.
+The Tuscarora Complex, encompassing the Rock Creek, Falcon, and Dry Creek (formerly Divide) properties, is located in the Tuscarora Mountains, near the historic Tuscarora mining town and just north of the prominent Carlin-trend.
 The northern Nevada region represents one of the largest gold districts in the world, hosting a number of "world class" gold mines.